RTGuinn/rt3-rock-paper-scissors/README.md

 for what computer chose and proper comparison was outputted to the computer area for player to see what they chose and

 the computer chose and who won that round.

+# Unfixed Bugs

+The website worked on all devices and no bugs were found that needed to be fixed.